 Inaccessible boot device during Windows setup

-If you're trying to install Windows or have finished installing Windows and are getting this error this could be caused by any of the below possibilities.
+If you're trying to install Windows or have finished installing Windows and are getting this error, it could be caused by any of the below possibilities.

 Device driver for hard drive not loading

-If you have SCSI or RAID setup on your hard disk drives it may be necessary to load the third-party drivers during setup.
-As setup starts you should see a prompt "Press F6 if you have to install a third-party SCSI or RAID driver", press this key and make sure to load the proper drivers for your hard drives.
+If you have SCSI or RAID setup on your hard disk drives, it may be necessary to load the third-party drivers during setup.
+As setup starts, you should see a prompt "Press F6 if you have to install a third-party SCSI or RAID driver".
+Press the indicated key and make sure to load the proper drivers for your hard drives.